-2017 Highlights
+2018 Highlights

-Brink's is the global leader in cash management, secure logistics and security solutions, including cashin-transit, ATM replenishment and maintenance, cash management services (including vault outsourcing, money processing and intelligent safe services), international transportation of valuables, and payment services to financial institutions, retailers, government agencies (including central banks), mints, jewelers and other commercial operations around the world.
-We serve customers in more than 100 countries and have approximately 62,300 employees worldwide.
-A significant portion of our business is conducted internationally, with approximately 77% of our \$3.3 billion in revenues earned outside the United States.
-Brink's reported strong 2017 earnings that reflect growth in each of our geographic segments.
-Following are key financial performance metrics that are monitored by management and the Board, reported to shareholders, and used in determining 2017 compensation for the named executive officers:
+Brink's is the global leader in total cash management, route-based logistics and payment solutions, including cash-in-transit, ATM services, cash management services, including vault outsourcing, money processing and intelligent safe services, and international transportation of valuables to financial institutions, retailers, government agencies (including central banks), mints, jewelers and other commercial operations around the world.
+We serve customers in more than 100 countries and have approximately

+62,400 employees worldwide.
+A significant portion of our business is conducted internationally, with approximately 73% of our revenues earned outside the United States.
+Brink's reported strong earnings growth in 2018.
+Following are key financial performance metrics that are monitored by management and the Board, reported to shareholders, and used in determining 2018 compensation for the named executive officers.

-These non-GAAP financial measures are not presented in accordance with U.S. generally accepted accounting principles ("GAAP").
-See pages 35-37 of the Company's Annual Report on Form 10-K for the year ended December 31, 2017 for a reconciliation of non-GAAP operating profit margin rate, revenue and operating profit to the most directly comparable GAAP financial measure.
+^{} These non-GAAP financial measures are not presented in accordance with U.S. generally accepted accounting principles ("GAAP").
+See page 35 of the Company's Annual Report on Form 10-K for the year ended December 31, 2018 for a reconciliation of non-GAAP operating profit and revenue to the most directly comparable GAAP financial measures.